open-component-model/ocm-website/content/en/docs/cli-reference/bootstrap-componentversions/bootstrap_componentversions_toi-bootstrapping.md

   Here the executor may request the provisioning of some credentials with a dedicated name/purpose and structure.
 If specified it will be propagated to a using package.
-It this uses an own credentials section, this one will be filtered and checked for the the actual executor.
+It this uses an own credentials section, this one will be filtered and checked for the actual executor.

 - **<code>outputs</code>** (optional) *map[string]OutputSpecification*